colll78/cardano-lightning/docs/adrs/minimal-state.md

 On a `resolve`:

 - The tx is signed by `other`.
-- The receipt is valid with respect to the closer `key`.
+- The receipt is valid with respect to the closer key `other`.
 The total is of `t` funds.
 - All cheques submitted have valid signatures from `closer`.
 Say the total amount of the cheques are `t`.